 Welcome to my website.

 I am an author and journalist.
-My main area of interest is politics, with a particular focus on conservative thought in France and Britain.
+My main area of interest is politics, with a particular focus on conservative thought.

 Born in Paris in 1985, I grew up in Montpellier before joining the Ecole normale supérieure de la rue d’Ulm and then Sciences Po Paris.
 After working for a government minister and a think tank, I moved to London and became a journalist, before returning to Paris.
 I was editor-in-chief of the Debates/Ideas Pages at Le Point and then L’Express magazines.
 To find out more, please visit my LinkedIn page.